AdaCore/gnatstudio/docs/users_guide/extending.rst

 The second part displays the expansion text for the alias, at the bottom right corner.
 This text can span multiple lines and contain macros, which are displayed in a different color.
-You can insert these macro either by typing their symbols (as shown below) or by right-clicking in the editor and selecting the entity in the contextual menu.
+You can insert these macros either by typing their symbols (as shown below) or by right-clicking in the editor and selecting the entity in the contextual menu.